geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 	**Note:** there is no owner, email address, or privacy setting for Security groups

-10. If either of the two new groups do not appear in the **Groups** list, select the **Refresh** icon to the right of the URL in Internet Explorer.
+10. If either of the two new groups do not appear in the **Groups** list, wait a couple of minutes and then select the **Refresh** icon to the right of the URL in Internet Explorer.
 Both groups should now appear.
 Note that the Accounts Receivable group does not have a group email address because it's a Security group.

 11. You’re now ready to add members to the groups.
 In the list of **Groups**, select the **Inside Sales** group, which opens a window for the group.

-12. In the **Inside Sales** group window, select **Members**.
+12. In the **Inside Sales** group window, select the **Members** tab.

-13. In the **Members** section, you can see that there are zero (0) members.
+13. Under the **Members** section, you can see that there are zero (0) members.
 Select **View all and manage members** to add members to the group.

 14. In the **Inside Sales** group window, select **Add members**.
 This displays the list of current users.